For the past 2+ years, I have been the web developer and designer of RITʼs ASLCORE Project.

 ASLCORE is an attempt to address the gaps in ASLʼs lexicon when addressing technical material, often found in higher education.
 This is done through a team of Deaf sign masters consulting with one or more content experts to conceptualize and develop visually representative and linguistically accurate signs.
 These new signs are then recorded and displayed online, available to anyone to use and work from.

-In addition to recording the video content for the project, Iʼve also assumed a number of other responsibilities for the project, including footage management, content releases, and web development.
+In addition to recording the video content for the project, Iʼve also assumed a number of other responsibilities, including footage management, brand design, content releases, and web development.

 To this end, I designed, coded, and continue to develop a custom web framework for our website, aslcore.org.
 This custom framework scales with our new branch and content additions, as well as includes a number of other specialized features, such as a personalized feedback form, update log, favoriting system, and search system.